juanignaciolopez22/to-doApp/README.md

 	- User (e-mail): lopezjuanignacio80@gmail.com
     - Password: juani (hashing with BCRYPT)

-- I haven’t used other different frameworks or libraries yet, that’s why I chose these technologies.
-If you need, I’m willing to explain how the site works behind (or display the UI for you, if you can’t run it).
+- I haven’t used other frameworks or libraries yet, that's why I chose these technologies.
+If you need I’m willing to explain how the site works behind (or display the UI for you, if you can’t run it).
 <br>
 <br>

-If you have any doubt (or whatever), please let me know.
+If you have any question (or whatever), feel free to contact me.

-Best regards, Juani
+Best regards, Juani :)